- STOP SMOKING: Smoking reduces circulation to the skin, and hinders healing.

 - ORAL HYGIENE: You may brush your teeth but do not swallow the water.

-- CLEANSING: Shower and wash the surgical areas again with Dove soap or Hibiclens.
+- CLEANSING: Shower and wash the surgical areas again with a prescribed cleanser or Hibiclens.

 - MAKE-UP: Please do not wear moisturizers, creams, lotions, or makeup.